ZoneMinder/zmeventnotification/docs/guides/hooks.rst

    sudo -H INSTALL_CORAL_EDGETPU=yes ./install.sh # and follow the prompts

-EdgeTPU models are not downloaded automatically as they need special hardware.
+EdgeTPU models/underlying libraries are not downloaded automatically.

 For EdgeTPU, the expectation is  that you have followed all the instructions at `the coral site <https://coral.ai/docs/accelerator/get-started/>`__ first.
+Specifically, you need to make sure you have:

+   1. Installed the right libedgetpu library (max or std)
+   2. Installed the right tensorflow-lite library
+   3. Installed pycoral APIs as per `the instructions <https://coral.ai/software/#pycoral-api>`__.

 If you don't, things will break.
 Further, you also need to make sure your web user has access to the coral device.